Samuel Fosso: Career

 In Bangui he began to work as an assistant photographer when he was twelve, and a year later as a portrait photographer with his own studio in Bangui, 'Studio Photo Nationale'.
 Initially he made self-portraits to fill up the unused parts of his photographic films.
 These photographs were destined for his mother, who had stayed behind in Nigeria.
 The making of self-portraits became an objective on its own for him.

 As a teenager working in the studio Fosso would often take colorful self portraits in between client photo shoots.
-His work became discovered by a collection of African intellectuals and writers including, Okwui Enwezor and Iké Udé, bringing Fosso into a more active role in the art community for his adult career.
+His work was discovered by a collection of African intellectuals and writers including Okwui Enwezor and Iké Udé, bringing Fosso into a more active role in the art community for his adult career.

 In 1994 Fosso became known abroad when he won the first edition of African Photography Encounters in Bamako, Mali.

 Fosso explores the idea of self-presentation and gender representation, experimenting with props, costumes, and poses in flamboyant 1970s fashion.
 For his self-portraits he used a delayed shutter release allowing Fosso up to ten seconds to pose for each photograph.
 He often used cloth backgrounds, in front of which he dressed up in costumes that varied greatly: authentic European costumes, African folk costumes, navy uniforms, karate keikogis, boxer shorts, and so on.

 He has portrayed Angela Davis, Malcolm X, Muhammad Ali, Nelson Mandela, Martin Luther King Jr. and other black iconic figures.
 In his series African Spirits, Fosso conveys empowerment and the art of storytelling through his self portraits of celebrated black figures.

 On February 5, 2014, amidst looting after sectarian violence, Fosso's home studio in Bangui, containing his complete archive, was ransacked.
 This was discovered by chance by photojournalist Jerome Delay, who, along with fellow photojournalist Marcus Bleasdale, and Peter Bouckaert (Emergency Director at Human Rights Watch), rescued the majority of its contents, estimated at 20,000 negatives and 150 to 200 prints, though Fosso's cameras were stolen.
 Fosso was in Paris at the time.

+The Tati Series

+The Tati Series (1997) is one of Fasso’s first performative oeuvre or works, in which he works with color.
+Originally the Tati Series was meant to be in black and white as was traditional in West African studio photography, for a brand that invited Fasso and two other photographers.
+He refused the initial project, making The Tati Series color portraits rather than in black and white.
+In this 1997 series, Fasso uses bold colors and flamboyant fabrics while dressing up as various cliche personas.
+The cliche personas consist of the liberated American housewife, the pirate, the famous African chief, or the overly coiffed bourgeois woman.
+The Tati Series evokes a clash of costumes and cultures in the colonial experience.
+Its message was about segregation, slavery, and a demand for independence and freedom.